HISTORY OF CODIFICATIONS

 Learning outcomes of the course unit

-- historicize the idea of Code, highlighting its ideological and political preconditions and comparing it both with the pre-existing ius commune system and with legal systems that knew a different evolution, without experiencing the codification of law;
+The mail goal will be to historicize the idea of Code, highlighting its ideological and political preconditions and comparing it both with the pre-existing ius commune system and with legal systems that knew a different evolution, without experiencing the codification of law.

-- recognize Codes as a common language, shared among the different legal systems of continental Europe
+Students will be invited to become familiar with Codes as a legal instrument and to recognize them as a common language, shared among the different legal systems of continental Europe.

 there is no formal prerequisite

 Course contents summary

 Aim of this course is to describe the phenomenon of Codifications as a distinctive feature of the juridical system of continental Europe.